How to write a business plan for a lighting equipment manufacturer?

 The projected cash flow statement

-A cash flow forecast for a manufacturer of lighting equipment shows how much cash the business is projected to generate or consume.
+A cash flow forecast for a lighting equipment manufacturer shows how much cash the business is projected to generate or consume.

 The cash flow statement is divided into 3 main areas: